 In a differentiation strategy, my friend will try to make the school as different as possible from other schools.
 The goal is to make parents and students see the school as a very different kind of school.
 And in the end, they end up paying more.
 Because the margin is high, the school should be able to turn a profit.

-When I look back at why I didn’t go through with investing, one clear reason jumps right out.
+One clear reason jumps right out when I look back at why I didn’t go through with investing in the school.

 The school had no clear business strategy.
 It was a go-with-the-flow or go-by-the-Grace kind of school.

 Lesson: Solid and clear growth strategy wins.
-Luck and excitement wears out.
+Luck and excitement wear out.

 3) Finances